discordjs/guide/guide/popular-topics/intents.md

 :::warning
 As of October 7th, 2020, the privileged intents `GUILD_PRESENCES` and `GUILD_MEMBERS` must be enabled for your bot application in the Developer Portal if you wish to continue receiving them.
 For bots in 100+ servers, enabling these intents will require verification.

-v12 of the library uses Discord API v6, which does not require intents to be specified when connecting to Discord.
-Specifying intents will be required when the library moves to API v8 in the next major release.
+v12 uses Discord API v6, which does not require intents to be specified when connecting to Discord.
+Specifying intents will be necessary when the library moves to API v8 in the next major release.
 :::

 Gateway Intents were introduced to the library in v12 and allow you to pick which events your bot will receive.
 Intents are groups of pre-defined events that the discord.js client will conditionally subscribe to.
 For example, omitting the `DIRECT_MESSAGE_TYPING` intent would prevent the discord.js client from receiving any typing events from direct messages.
-Intents also enable you to remove unwanted data from polluting your bot's cache; however, we can not yet explicitly list which unwanted side effects omitting a certain event may have on the internal workings of the library.
+Intents also enable you to remove unwanted data from polluting your bot's cache; however, we can not yet explicitly list which unwanted side effects omitting an individual event may have on the library's internal workings.

 <branch version="11.x">